erwinkramer/synapse-dep-data-flows-func/README.md

    ![alt text](.images/linked-service.png)

 1. Create a managed private endpoint, pointing to the Function App.
-The `fqdns` must match the Function App domain(s):
+The `fqdns` in the managed private endpoint must match with the `REST` linked service `Base URL` domain part:

    ![alt text](.images/mpe.png)